facundobatista/pyempaq/README.md

 In the future there will be more ways to install it.
 Please open an issue if you desire an installation method (extra points if you specify how), thanks!

-## Try the example source project
+## Try packing an example project

-The project comes with a small example project.
+PyEmpaq sources come with a small example project if you want to play a little packing it.
 Just a couple of dir/files under `examples/srcproject`:

 - a `src` and `media`, with stuff to be imported and accessed.